wayneworkman/ssh-pki-setup/README.md

 - `/root/.ssh/id_rsa.pub`

-- If EITHER of these files do not exist, or if EITHER of them are empty files, then both files are deleted automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.
+- If EITHER of these files do not exist, or if EITHER of them are empty files, then both files are DELETED automatically, and a new certificate pair is generated using 4096 bit strength, and placed in the $HOME/.ssh directory under their correct names.

 - If you have a pre-existing key-pair that you would like to use, ensure these keys